m-abdelgawad/explore-united-states-bikeshare-data/README.md

 ## Project Overview

-In this project, I used Python to explore data related to bike share systems for three major cities in the United States:
+Using Python, I explored data related to bike share systems for three major cities in the United States:
 Chicago, New York City, and Washington.
 The script imports the data and answers interesting questions about it by computing descriptive statistics.
 It takes in raw input from the user; to create an interactive experience in the terminal to present these statistics.